galaxyproject/training-material/topics/transcriptomics/tutorials/unaligned-ncrnas-analysis/tutorial.md

   - Alignment
   - RNA secondary structure folding
 objectives:
-- Knowing for which usecases the analyze non coding RNAs can be used
+- Knowing for which cases the "Analyze non coding RNAs" workflow can be used
 - Being able to apply the analyze non coding RNAs workflow
 - Learn about the tools used in the workflow
 time_estimation: 1H